Pulsar7/CatchMe/README.md

 # "Catch-Me"

-Catch your friends with your phone using GPS and Bluetooth sockets.
+Catch your friends with your phone using GPS and TCP sockets.
+The App connects to a socket-server which hosts and handle all the games.

 ## Table of contents